krobelus/rate-experiments/README.md

 minimal impact on performance.

 \paragraph{Rust} We chose the modern systems programming language Rust[^rust] for our implementation.
-Amongst the respondents of the 2019 Stackoverflow Developer Survey[^so-survey] it is the most loved programming language and Rust developers have the highest contribution rate to open source projects.
+Among the respondents of the 2019 Stack Overflow Developer Survey[^so-survey] it is the most loved programming language and Rust developers have the highest contribution rate to open source projects.